Erfanit64/UBC-MDS-CL.github.io/partner_info.md

 #### 1. Is there a fee to participate as a partner?
 Do students get paid?

-No, there is no fee involved anywhere in the process, and we ask that partners not pay our students.
+No, there is no fee involved anywhere in the process.

 #### 2. Where do the students work on the capstone projects?